 Roche teams up with Diabeloop to advance the management of insulin pump therapy

-Basel (ots) - - The partnership will create new opportunities to lower the
+- The partnership will create new opportunities to lower the burden for people

 - By partnering with Diabeloop, Roche steps into the field of automated insulin